VIB-CCB-BioIT/VSC_docs/README.md

 ## Daily workflow for setting up VS Code to work on the VSC
 A step-by-step guide of how I use VS Code to work on the VSC is available in this repository [here](https://github.com/VIB-CCB-BioIT/VSC_docs/blob/main/using_vsc_in_VScode.md)

+## Convenient command aliases
+Some convenient aliases can be found here.
+Simply add them to your `.bashrc` or `.zshrc` (and reload the terminal or source the script like `source ~/.bashrc`)